-STRATEGICA conference features every year high-profile speakers addressing important economics, business, management and business ethics issues.
-The 2018 edition speeches will help set the tone for the two days of conference sessions, networking and sharing your academic findings.
+STRATEGICA conference features every year high-profile speakers addressing important economics, finance, business, management and business ethics issues.
+This year’s edition places a special emphasis on education in management.
+The 2021 edition speeches will help set the tone for the two days of conference sessions, networking, and sharing your academic findings.

 Confirmed keynote speakers of the 2021 edition are:

 Anthony De Lannoy – Alternate Executive Director at the International Monetary Fund (IMF) in Washington DC

 Anthony De Lannoy has long experience in international economic and financial topics.
 Mr. De Lannoy joined the Executive Board of the IMF on November 1, 2016.
 As one of the 24 Executive Directors he represented Armenia, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Georgia, Israel, Luxembourg, FYR of Macedonia, Moldova, Montenegro, Netherlands, Romania, and Ukraine, before becoming Alternate Executive Director on November 1, 2020.